Masabi Rural District

-Masabi Rural District (دهستان مصعبي) is in Aysak District (Note: Known before the 2011 census as the Central District of Sarayan County) of Sarayan County, South Khorasan province, Iran.
+Masabi Rural District (دهستان مصعبي) is in Aysak District (Note: Known before 2008 as the Central District of Sarayan County) of Sarayan County, South Khorasan province, Iran.
 Its capital is the village of Masabi.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population was 2,445 in 852 households.
 There were 1,865 inhabitants in 749 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 1,682 in 706 households.
 The most populous of its 30 villages was Karimu, with 679 people.